mendix/docs/content/releasenotes/platform-portal/index.md

 #### Fixes

 * We fixed the issue that prevented SAP Cloud users from viewing the **Mobile App** section properly.
-* When uploading a backup in Mendix Cloud v3, double-clicking the **Restore** button was causing UI to break.
+* When uploading a backup in Mendix Cloud v3, double-clicking the **Restore** button was causing the UI to break.
 This is now fixed.

 ### February 23rd, 2018